ErpNetDocs/tech/advanced/calculated-attributes/QA/HowToShowContactOfAPersonInPersonsNavigator.md

 | Telephone   | 5     | Telephone value.
 Stored as 'T'.   |
 | WebSite     | 6     | WebSite value.
 Stored as 'W'.     |

-So, lets say we need to get a column with the emails of the persons (if the person has more than one emails - a random one; if a specific email is needed - more filters would be needed).
+So, let's say we need to get a column with the emails of the persons (if the person has more than one emails - a random one; if a specific email is needed - more filters would be needed).
 The calculated attribute would have the following expressions:

 ```
 10 GETOBJVALUE EXP:20 EXP:15